agnyz/the-bed-stack/docs/what-is-elysiajs-realworld.md

 > What better way to test a new tool than to implement a RealWorld app with it?

 We chose other tools on the bleeding edge that have been specifically designed with Bun in mind, like [ElysiaJS](https://elysiajs.com/) and [DrizzleORM](https://orm.drizzle.team/).
-We wanted to see how they would work together, and how they would compare to other implementations in the RealWorld family.
+We wanted to see how they would work together, and how they compare to other implementations in the RealWorld family.